If you have a medical condition that isn’t shown you should still check with us before booking.

 - Other conditions and diseases: Diabetes, asthma, and other serious conditions each has its own precautions, and you should seek a doctor’s opinion before administering massage.

 - HIV infection: Some people still think of AIDS as something that can be “caught” through simple skin- to-skin contact, but is not the case not the case.
 If there is no exchange of bodily fluids (blood, semen, vaginal fluids, or mother’s milk), HIV can’t be transmitted during massage.
 So, HIV infection is not contraindicated for this reason.
 However, some of the infections that people suffering from the later stages of AIDS experience are contraindicated, and you should avoid those infections.
 Loving, soothing contact is extremely important for people at any stage of infection, but in the case of any visible rashes, sores, lesions, or swelling, massage is best left to a professional.
-If you have any cuts or scrapes or scratches on your hands, it’s an especially good idea to wear thin surgical gloves while massaging an HIV-infected person with any signs of open lesions.
+If you have any cuts or scrapes or scratches on your hands.

 Contraindications for hot stone massage: As in any other body work, there are contraindications.
 And for hot stone, here is as follows.
 Anyone with high blood pressure, taking any medication that might react with heat, open wounds or sores, inflamed skin conditions, diabetes and neuropathy, which is numbness and tingling of the peripherals.
 Also contraindicated is pregnancy.
 During pregnancy, a hormone called relaxin is increased which lengthens and softens the tissue of the body and prepares it for birth.
 The increased heat from the stones and the deep tissue work can further lengthen these tissues making it problematic for after birth when the tissues are trying to shorten.